 Liquidity Risk arises from inability to meet financial obligations from normal operations as well as from unforeseen events or disruption.
 It is often the result of gaps in maturity of assets and liabilities.
-The risk is especially significant at the Bank, where a failure to meet deposit withdrawals could lead to widespread panic.
+This risk is particularly critical at the Bank, where a failure to meet deposit withdrawals could trigger widespread panic.
 Both the Bank and SCBX Financial Group maintain a Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) at levels well above regulatory requirements.
 Nevertheless, maintaining too much liquidity buffer can negatively impact on our earnings.
 The Bank has been running behavior models on customer deposit withdrawals to manage this risk more efficiently.
-SCBX also maintains liquidity buffer through cash balance and committed credit facility to meet sudden or unexpected short-term demands by portfolio companies.
+While SCBX maintains liquidity buffer through cash balance and committed credit facility to meet sudden or unexpected short-term demands by portfolio companies.